ba-st/Stargate/docs/CrossOriginResourceSharing.md

       expire: 600 seconds ]
 ````

-To avoid caching send the message `#doNotCache` into de configuration block.
+To avoid caching send the message `#doNotCache` inside the configuration block.

 ### Expose headers